Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Colorado Rockies will play on Friday at Dodger Stadium, at 10:10 PM ET, with Freddie Freeman and Ryan McMahon -- two hot hitters -- expected to deliver at the plate.
+Mookie Betts and the Los Angeles Dodgers will play Ryan McMahon and the Colorado Rockies on Saturday at Dodger Stadium, at 9:10 PM ET.

-The Dodgers are the favorite in this one, at -300, while the underdog Rockies have +240 odds to play spoiler.
-Los Angeles is the run-line favorite (-2.5).
-An 8.5-run total has been set in the contest.
+The Dodgers are the favorite in this one, at -300, while the underdog Rockies have +240 odds to win.
+Los Angeles is a 2.5-run favorite (at +110 odds).
+The game's total is set at 9 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.